infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

   flexDirection: "column",
 }

 ```

-### Displaying and Deleting Todo Lists in `Lists`
+### Display Todo Lists in `Lists`

-Now we can use our `useLists` hook in `app/components/Lists.tsx` to display a list of our todo lists -- we don't have any yet, but we'll add them soon!
+Now we can use our `useLists` hook in `app/components/Lists.tsx` to display a list of our todo lists -- we don't have any in our database yet, but we'll add some soon!

 ```tsx
 // app/components/Lists.tsx